Looking for a document, video, or other information that you know you saw on a government website, but now it's nowhere to be found?

 These various archiving projects might be able to help you out.
 Note that the archived websites might have broken links or other non-functional content.

 Other libraries in the San Antonio area maintain collections of printed government information and have expertise in finding government information online.
-Below are links to these libraries (you can also see their locations on this Google map).
+Below are links to these libraries.

 Texas & U.S. Depositories: